 A: The cool thing about the arts is that you don’t have to have any particular degree (or even a degree at all) to become a professional in them.
 While I personally think a college degree helps you out in ways like learning how to take critique and finding your voice, the exact major does not usually matter.
 There are children’s book writers who majored in math and science and animation artists who majored in industrial design.
 Focus on what interests you and never stop growing your skills and ideas!

 Q: I have a cool organization/app/website that I think your work will fit into, will you do this project pro-bono for us?

 A: I absolutely love making art for worthy causes, however, I believe all artists should be compensated for their time (like any other professional).
 If you want to know more about why I do not work for free, you can see more here.
 I do indeed take pro bono projects, but at this time I am working with a set few nonprofits.
 If you are interested in working with me, send me an email with your intended budget.

 Q: I cannot pay you for your time, will you do it for exposure or a cut of the profits later?

 A: I don’t do work for free or for exposure.
 Like you, I have bills to pay and like to feed myself.
 If your budget changes please feel free to contact me.

 Q: Will you come speak at our school/event?

 A: If it fits in with my schedule, I would love to hear about your event.
 Before reaching out about a school visit, please see my school visit section for details.
 For all booking requests, contact Kate Kubert Puls firstname.lastname@example.org.

 Q: Can you give me a discount to your online shop?

-A: My shop is through Society6 and I do not make the discounts that they run on their website, so I have no way to give you a discount.
+A: My personal shop will run discounts irregularly so sign up for my mailing list to be amongst the first to find out when there is a discount in my shop.
+My other shop is through Society6 and I do not make the discounts that they run on their website.
 But!
 Society6 runs sales regularly so maybe just wait and check back tomorrow.